sergeinack3/PowerEduc/lib/emoji-data/readme_powereduc.txt

-Description of emoji data import into Moodle.
+Description of emoji data import into PowerEduc.

 1. Download the latest release of emoji data from https://github.com/iamcal/emoji-data/tags